 Note: This guide, the first in our series on application essays, focuses on long-form essays, similar to those required by the Harvard Business School (HBS).
 See our second guide for specific tips on writing short-answer essays constrained by tight word limits.

 For many candidates, writing essays for business school applications can feel intimidating because of the slim margin for error.
 Admissions officers at highly selective business schools look for justifications to reject candidates, and when they cannot find those justifications in work experience, undergraduate grades, or admissions test scores, they search for them in application essays.
-“An essay that reveals any weakness in your candidacy could quickly put you in the reject pile,” according to Poets & Quants editor John A. Byrne.
+“An essay that reveals any weakness in your candidacy could quickly put you in the reject pile,” according to Poets & Quants editor John Byrne.

 Best practices in application essay writing indeed exist, although some of them are not obvious and a few may seem counterintuitive.
-BSchools editors reviewed analysis and advice from several authorities, along with essay examples from admitted students.
-Although this information is mostly sourced from essays submitted to the Harvard Business School and the Stanford Graduate School of Business, the principles outlined below apply to any top MBA program, whether on-campus, executive, or online.
+BSchools’ editors reviewed analysis and advice from several authorities, along with essay examples from admitted students.
+Although this research is mostly sourced from essays submitted to the Harvard Business School and the Stanford Graduate School of Business, the principles outlined below apply to any top MBA program, whether on-campus, executive, or online.

 Common MBA Application Essay Prompts

 Most application essay prompts can be divided into five categories: introduction, career objectives, school selection motivation, achievements and setbacks, and additional optional essays.

 These prompts ask applicants to introduce themselves to the admissions committee members.
 The Harvard Business School has used the same prompt for the last few years.
 Here is their actual class of 2022 required essay prompt: